CraigyBabyJ/CraigyBabyJ-Fileserver/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+**Note**: This license restricts commercial use.
+The software is free for personal, educational, and non-commercial purposes.
+Any derivative works must also be licensed under GPL v3.

 ## 🤝 Contributing